hugochapado/Hugo-Chapado-Projects/Twitter-Analysis-Tool/README.md

-# finalprojDSA

-Twitter Influence Analysis Tool
+# Twitter Influence Analysis Tool

-COP3530 Group 56 (BGH)
-Members : Hugo Chapado, Gonzalo Prats, Benjamin Zipes
+Members : Hugo Chapado

 main.py is a standalone functioning version of our project submission. gui.py is the GUI class by itself with no functionality attached to it